mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 ### Types of modules

 Did you notice that the `export` keyword was still present in the build output for our program?
 We are generating [ES2015 modules][esm] from our TypeScript source.

-Let's try to run this file via node:
+If you tried to run this file with `node` like this:

 ```sh
 node packages/hello-ts/dist/index.js